mkitwave/ko.react.dev/src/content/blog/2024/04/25/react-19-en.md

     return null;
   }

-  // 얼리 리턴에 의해
-  // useContext를 사용할 수 없습니다.
+  // This would not work with useContext
-  const theme = use(ThemeContext);
+  // because of the early return. const theme = use(ThemeContext);
   return (
     <h1 style={{color: theme.color}}>